MarianoMolina/project_alice/alice_frontend/public/content/knowledgebase/agent.md

 ### 1. System Message Prompt

 The system message prompt is a crucial element that sets the context and behavior for the agent.
 It provides initial instructions and guidelines that shape the agent's responses and actions throughout its interactions.
+For now, they can only use non-templated prompts.

 ### 2. Model Dictionary